bevy-cheatbook/bevy-cheatbook/src/cheatsheet.md

 [(back to top)](#table-of-contents) [[explain](./programming/ec.md)]

 Any Rust type (`struct` or `enum`) can be used as a component.

+An entity is a simple integer ID for a set of components.

 Type must be unique; only one instance per type per entity can exist.
 Use newtypes.